 Rest is an exercise in trusting God.

 Whether at work or school, we can burn out striving.
-We need to humbly recognize our inability to rule the world and rest from our efforts.
+We need to humbly recognize our inability to rule the world and take a break from our efforts.

 Rest is a core life skill.
 Ascend by Unbound gives students the opportunity to practice core life skills like rest, building strong relationships, using discernment and critical thinking, and many more.
 Learn more today by scheduling a free consultation.